 Park Entry – When xTP includes both tap reader and biometric reader to support park entry.

-Attraction – When xTP is used within an attraction’s queue. be found at start of queue, merge point between FastPass+ guests and regular queue as well at attraction exit.
+Attraction – When xTP is used within an attraction’s queue.
+The xTP can be found at start of queue, merge point between FastPass+ guests and regular queue as well at attraction exit.

 Space – When xTP is used as a tap device that records user interaction without requiring secure ID information.
 The reads from a reader in the Space model to not include secure ID.
 An example is if you have a game that contains choices that the guest taps to choose.